-As the nation's leading kidney disease and dialysis patient advocacy organizations, we are contacting the Centers for Medicare and Medicaid Services (CMS) to provide input and guidance with regards to current Medicare policy and erythropoiesis-stimulating drugs (ESAs).
-With the inclusion of ESAs into the End Stage Renal Disease (ESRD) Program Prospective Payment System ("the bundle"), label changes made by the Food and Drug Administration (FDA), and the subsequent removal of the sub 10 g/dL hemoglobin measure from the Quality Incentive Program (QIP), there have been significant changes in ESA prescribing patterns.
-While it is true that reduced use of ESAs has generated a lower rate of ESA-related cardiovascular incidents, there is also growing evidence of adverse patient outcomes, primarily lower hemoglobin levels and increased reliance on blood transfusions.
-As CMS moves forward with the bundle rebasing process and updates to the QIP measures, we urge CMS to carefully consider patient quality of care with regards to ESA utilization and anemia management.
+As the nation's leading kidney disease and dialysis patient advocacy organizations, we are contacting the Centers for Medicare and Medicaid Services (CMS) to provide feedback and guidance with regards to current Medicare policy and erythropoiesis-stimulating agents (ESAs) utilization.
+With the inclusion of ESAs into the End Stage Renal Disease (ESRD) Program Prospective Payment System ("the bundle"), label changes made by the Food and Drug Administration (FDA), and the subsequent removal of the sub 10 g/dL hemoglobin measure from the Quality Incentive Program (QIP), there have been significant changes in ESA utilization.
+These changes have generated growing evidence of negative patient outcomes, including lower hemoglobin levels and increased reliance on blood transfusions.
+As CMS moves forward with the bundle rebasing process and updates to the QIP measures, we urge CMS to carefully consider patient quality of care with regard to ESA utilization and anemia management.

 According to the Government Accountability Office (GAO) report in December of 2012, decreased use of ESAs in 2011 significantly contributed to a 23 percent drop in ESRD drug utilization.
 The report urged CMS to adjust the bundle rate accordingly.
 However, the percentage of ESA-treated patients that have a hemoglobin level below 10 g/dL has more than doubled from 9 percent in August 2010 to 20 percent in August 2012.
 This is problematic in that mortality rates increase substantially when blood hemoglobin levels are less than 11 g/dL.
 We believe this concerning trend is evidence of the need to amend the QIP either by reinstating a lower-limit hemoglobin level or by adding some other anemia management measure, such as transfusion rates.
-While we understand the removal of the sub-10 g/dL measure following the ESA label change by the FDA, we are concerned that patient quality of care is not being properly measured.
+While we understand the removal of the sub-10 g/dL measure following the ESA label change by the FDA, we are extremely concerned that patient quality of care is not being properly measured.

 Adding a new anemia management measure to the QIP would also incentivize providers to work more closely with prescribers to help maintain more constant blood hemoglobin levels.
 Under the current incentive structure, dialysis centers are not held accountable for the fluctuation of hemoglobin levels as long as those levels stay below 12 g/dL.
-Fluctuation in hemoglobin levels has also been linked to increased morbidity among kidney patients.3
+Fluctuation in hemoglobin levels has also been linked to increased morbidity among kidney patients.

-Additionally, according to the United States Renal Data System (USRDS), between September 2010 and September 2011, the percentage of patients who received at least one red blood cell transfusion increased from 2.4 to 3.0, a relative increase of 24 percent.4 With 400,000 people on dialysis and another 700,000 with stage 4 & 5 chronic kidney disease
+Further, data from the United States Renal Data System (USRDS) reinforces the growth of these concerning trends.
+Evidence shows that between September 2010 and September 2011, the percentage of patients who received at least one red blood cell transfusion increased from 2.4 to 3.0, a relative increase of 24 percent.
+Red blood cell transfusions

-1 DOPPS Practice Monitor, December 2012
+&lt;sup>1 DOPPS Practice Monitor, December 2012

-2 DOPPS Practice Monitor, November 2005
+&lt;sup>2 DOPPS Practice Monitor, November 2005

-3 DOPPS Practice Monitor, February 2011
+&lt;sup>3 DOPPS Practice Monitor, February 2011

-4 "United States Renal Data System 2012 Annual Report," United States Renal Data System, page 320.
+&lt;sup>4 "United States Renal Data System 2012 Annual Report," United States Renal Data System, page 320.